3sanket3/3sanket3/content/posts/2019-05-13---how-to-deploy-nodejs-app-to-heroku.md

 $ git push heroku master
 ```

 If everything goes fine you should see the last part of the command output as below.
-It contains the URL at which your app deployed.
+It contains the URL at which your app is deployed.

 ![heroku deployment output](/media/heroku-deploy-output.PNG)

 ## Check deployment logs

 Using `heroku logs --tail` command, you can check logs of deployment.
-It will be updated in realtime so you can keep it open while deployment in another terminal tab/window keep your eye on it.
+It will be updated in real-time so you can keep it open while deployment, in another terminal tab/window keep your eye on it.

 Ref : https://devcenter.heroku.com/articles/getting-started-with-nodejs